Sjors/nado-book/taproot/activation.md

 but when it was time to deploy SegWit, it took a long time.
 The code was ready, but it didn't activate, because fewer than 95 percent of miners were signaling for it.^[With BIP 9, many miners were blocking the upgrade, either because they wanted political leverage, or because they were secretly benefiting from something that the upgrade would've fixed without telling anyone that that was the case — or both.
 In short, there were bad reasons for the miners to block this upgrade, and this made Bitcoin core developers and others realize that depending on them gave the miners leverage, which they shouldn't have at all.
 They were treating it like a vote — when it's just meant to be a coordination mechanism — and abusing their vote in ways that were bad.]

 At this point, a number of different things happened outside the blockchain.
 There was basically a group of people that said, "Hey, you know what?
 Instead of the signaling, we're just going to go back to the old flag day approach."
-And that was called BIP 148.^[<https://github.com/bitcoin/bips/blob/master/bip-0148.mediawiki>] They picked April 1, 2017 as a date and said that on that day, their nodes would enforce the rules.
+And that was called BIP 148.^[<https://github.com/bitcoin/bips/blob/master/bip-0148.mediawiki>] They picked August 1, 2017 as a date and said that on that day, their nodes would enforce the rules.

 So essentially what happened was a bit of a standoff between the two groups.
 And no one knows quite how it resolved, because if you just look at the blockchain, what you'd see is that, all of a sudden, 95 percent started signaling and it was activated.

 Now it's of course very remarkable that this activated exactly before August 1 and not some random other date that it could have happened.
 But there were no blocks rejected that we could still point at saying, "Hey look, there was actually a fight between miners and et cetera."
-At the same time, there was an initiative from the New York Agreement Group.
-And they had a whole bunch of things that they were planning to do.
+At the same time, there was an initiative from the New York Agreement Group.^[<https://dcgco.medium.com/bitcoin-scaling-agreement-at-consensus-2017-133521fe9a77>] And they had a whole bunch of things that they were planning to do.
 But one thing they were doing is called BIP 91, which was aimed at lowering the threshold.
 So they said, "Instead of having 95 percent, we're just going to accept 75 percent."

 What they did in the end was use 75 percent forced signaling.
 So it was like BIP 148, but it was like a soft fork to activate a soft fork — basically, you had to signal that you were going to activate the soft fork.
 And then because there was more signaling, it would activate.
 But you couldn't chain, because immediately people started signaling at 95 percent.